Direct Access to the

 Steel is a type of metal that is widely used in the aerospace industry due to its strength, durability, and ability to withstand high temperatures.

-It is often used in the construction of aircraft structures, such as the fuselage, wings, and landing gear, as well as in the manufacture of engine parts, such as turbine blades and compressor disks.
+It is often used in the construction of aircraft structures, such as the fuselage, wings, and landing gear, as well as in the manufacture of engine parts, such as Turbine blades and compressor disks.

 There are several types of steel that are commonly used in the aerospace industry, including carbon steel, alloy steel, and stainless steel.
 Each type of steel has specific properties that make it suitable for different applications.